deepvest-pro/deepvest-app/docs/database_schema.md

 **Returns**: BOOLEAN

+### `public.create_project(p_name TEXT, p_slug TEXT, p_description TEXT, p_status project_status_enum)`

+Creates a new project with an initial snapshot and assigns the current user as owner.

+**Returns**: UUID (the new project ID)

+**Actions**:

+- Creates a new project with the given slug
+- Creates the first snapshot (version 1) with provided details
+- Sets the snapshot as the new_snapshot_id for the project
+- Assigns the current user the 'owner' role for the project

 ## Row Level Security Policies

 DeepVest uses Row Level Security (RLS) to control access to data at the database level.
+Key policies include:

 ### user_profiles policies:

-- `Profiles are viewable by everyone`: Anyone can view any profile
+- Anyone can view any profile
-- `Users can update their own profile`: Users can only update their own profile
+- Users can only update their own profile
-- `Users can delete their own profile`: Users can only delete their own profile
+- Users can only delete their own profile

+### projects policies:

+- Public projects are viewable by everyone
+- Users with permissions can view their projects
+- Only users with appropriate role can modify projects
+- Only owners can delete projects or change publicity status

+### snapshots policies:

+- Public snapshots are viewable by everyone
+- Users with project permissions can view snapshots
+- Only editors, admins, and owners can create or edit snapshots
+- Only owners can lock/unlock snapshots

+### project_permissions policies:

+- Users can view their own permissions
+- Admins and owners can view all permissions for their projects
+- Only owners can manage permissions

 ## How to Extend the Schema